 EarthDance teaches folks of all ages where their food comes from and how to grow it themselves.
 Through field trips, tours, volunteering, and our tuition-based Farm & Garden Apprenticeship program, our USDA certified organic farm is committed to agricultural education.

 We grow dozens of varieties of fruits & vegetables.
 From Red Kitten Spinach to Korean Giant Asian Pears to Cherokee Purple Tomatoes, EarthDance produce is grown to be enjoyed here in St. Louis.
 Come visit us on the farm or at the Ferguson Farmers Market to see what’s in season.

-EarthDance is home to 25 laying hens and one very friendly farm cat named Talking Tom.
+EarthDance is home to one very friendly farm cat named Talking Tom.
 During the warm weather, we also welcome Easy Chickens to demonstrate how easy it is to raise laying hens in your own backyard.

 We are selling at the Ferguson Farmers Market, outdoors at 501 Plaza, every Saturday May-October, and indoors at St. Stephen Episcopal Church, every 3rd Saturday November-March.

 We keep growing!
 Thanks to our two high tunnels, Norm & Levi, we are able to grow fresh, local greens, carrots, and more all winter long.
 While our production slows down with the shorter days, winter is prime planning season for the farm, our programming, and our non-profit.

 EarthDance has a diverse revenue stream, including: crop sales, apprenticeship tuition, private tours and classes, grants, and individual and corporate donations.
 A significant percentage of our operating budget is earned during Farmers Formal, our annual farm-raiser.